Patrick MacFarlan

 Patrick MacFarlan (4 April 1781 – 13 November 1849) was a Scottish minister who served as Moderator of the General Assembly of the Church of Scotland in 1834 and as Moderator of the General Assembly of the Free Church of Scotland in 1845.

 Early life and education

 He was born in Canongate manse on the Royal Mile in Edinburgh on 4 April 1781, the second son of Helen Macdowall and her husband, John MacFarlan (formerly known as John Warden, 1740–1788).
 Patrick's father, who was minister of the second charge at Canongate Kirk, changed his name on succeeding to the estate of Balancleroch, Campsie.
 He died when Patrick was only seven years old.
 One of his forebears, John Warden, merchant, Falkirk, was a zealous persecutor of the Covenanters.
 Patrick was the youngest of a large family; his brother John, an advocate, was a friend of Thomas Muir.
-Patrick's grandfather, John, was also a minister in Stirlinghire - at Campsie.
+Patrick's grandfather, John, was also a minister in Stirlingshire - at Campsie.
 Patrick was educated at the High School in Edinburgh, then studied divinity at the University of Edinburgh.